MamtaGit503/multi_stepper_form_task/README.md

-# Multi-Stepper Form Recat js Website with Tailwind CSS
+# Multi-Stepper Form React js Website with Tailwind CSS

 This is a modern and fully responsive Multi-Stepper Form website built using **React.js**, **Tailwind CSS**.
 It includes a responsive layout, custom styling with Tailwind utility classes.